 Peter Kreeft.
 "The Dark Side." transcribed from talk given for Socrates in the City (May 4, 2005).

-This article is reprinted with permission from Peter Kreeft.
+It is reprinted with permission from Peter Kreeft.

 The Greek philosopher Socrates famously said that "the unexamined life is not worth living."
 Taking this as a starting point, Eric Metaxas thought it would be valuable to create a forum that might encourage busy and successful professionals in thinking about the bigger questions in life.
 Thus Socrates In The City: Conversations on the Examined Life was born.